 Maybe you can have your desert after you’ve eaten your vegetables.

-Toni Harps average donation is much larger than Justin’s.
+On wealth: Toni Harps average donation is much larger than Justin’s.
 It’s as simple as that; her donors have more disposable income.
 This deflates your accusations that Elicker is biased toward wealthy elite.

-Since Toni Harp gathered more than 80% of her donations from out-of-town, and since the suburbs of New Haven are primarily white, you have no basis for implying that Elicker’s campaign is racist.
+On race: Since Toni Harp gathered more than 80% of her donations from out-of-town, and since the suburbs of New Haven are primarily white, you have no basis for implying that Elicker’s campaign is racist.

 What continues to astound me Harp’s lack of shame, or rather the lack of humility.
 It would have been quite easy for Harp to return the donations and say she doesn’t want the support of crooked businesses, but instead we get the George W Bush infallibility routine…I’m neither aware of it nor concerned with it and therefore it doesn’t exist.
 The Harp campaign is a truly bizarre mashup of Ellsion’s Invisible Man and the Emperor’s New Clothes.
 I don’t look forward to this continuing circus should Harp get elected.